Trump calls off tariffs after Mexico vows to tighten borders

 Trump said Mexico had agreed to take strong measures to “reduce, or eliminate” illegal immigration from Mexico.

-However, the deal appeared to fall short of a key U.S. demand that Mexico accept a “safe third country” designation that would have forced it to permanently take in most Central American asylum seekers.
+However, the deal fell short of a key U.S. demand that Mexico accept a “safe third country” designation that would have forced it to permanently take in most Central American asylum seekers.

 “The Tariffs scheduled to be implemented by the U.S. on Monday, against Mexico, are hereby indefinitely suspended,” Trump said in a tweet on Friday evening.